 The advantage of TADA is that it can be used by any professional, it doesn’t matter whether you have machine learning/coding skills or not.

 To start, you will need to collect & prepare your dataset in CSV format and then simply upload this file into TADA and create your model in one click.
 It also allows you to visualize your data for easy preview & analyses.
-Start using TADA now, the first 14 days are free.
+Start using TADA now.